There are two sides to every coin.

 This famous adage implies that there’s both good and bad side to every ingredient.
 Olive oil is no exception.
 Touted to be one of the best in food and skincare world, this oil has numerous health and beauty benefits to offer.

 But olive oil also comes with certain drawbacks that can cause significant damage to your health.
-Check them out before you start using it.
+Check out side effects of olive oil before you start using it.

 Top 14 Side Effects Of Olive Oil

-Let us talk about the top 10 side effects of olive oil that can take a toll on your health:
+Let us talk about the top 10 olive oil side effects that can take a toll on your health:

 1. Causes Acne